GameSTALkER/cheat-nutaku-BustyBiz/README.md

 # cheat-nutaku-BustyBiz

-This project is a cheat tool for the game "BustyBiz."
+This project is a cheat tool for the game "BustyBiz".
 It provides various commands that can be executed to alter in-game resources and unlock features.

 ## Features